Why Create Passive Income Streams?

 Seven Questions to ask before working with a Coach

-While there are plenty of business coaches out there who offer consults for therapists and other small business owners, some of these folks don't actually have a successful practice or business (success to me means that your practice or business is earning the amount of money you need, for several years in a row, in order to support the life style you want).
+While there are plenty of wonderful business coaches out there who offer consults for therapists and other small business owners, there are also plenty of coaches who don't actually have a successful practice or business (success to me means that your practice or business is earning the amount of money you need, for several years in a row, in order to support the life style you want).
 Or they may offer training in multiple income streams, without having a successful passive or leveraged income stream.

 The seven important questions to ask any coach you work with, especially if they are training on private practice matters and MIS, is this:

 1. Do you currently have or have had in the past, a successful practice and/or business?
-If so, for how many years, and what was the total earnings of your practice annually?
+If so, for how many years?

 3. How long have you been coaching, what do you bring in terms of business experience?